Build up the body of Christ. Support the Pentecost Offering.

 Japan is the world’s third largest producer of goods and services in the world and the fourth largest importer and exporter.
 Japan has a large industrial capacity and is home to some of the largest and most technologically advanced producers of motor vehicles, electronics, machine tools, steel and nonferrous metals, ships, chemical substances, textiles, and processed foods.
 Japanese workers enjoy a high standard of living.
 More than 127 million people live in Japan, making it the 10th most populous country in the world.
 Most people in Japan consider themselves adherents of Shintoism, Buddhism or both.
 Fewer than 1 percent are Christian.

 Born in Milwaukee, Wisconsin, Thomas holds a B.A. in psychology from Lewis and Clark College in Portland, Oregon.
-He received his Master of Divinity with a specialization in missions and ecumenics from Princeton Theological Seminary in Princeton, New Jersey.
-Thomas was ordained to the ministry of the Word and Sacrament in 1989 and is a member of the Presbytery of Milwaukee as a teaching elder.
+He received his M.Div. with a specialization in missions and ecumenics from Princeton Theological Seminary in Princeton, New Jersey.
+Thomas was ordained to the ministry of the Word and Sacrament in 1989 and is a minister member of the Presbytery of Milwaukee.

 Birthdays: